Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

   * Under **Supported account types**, select **Accounts in this organizational directory only**.
   * Under `Redirect URI (optional)` section, select `Single-page application (SPA)` in the combo-box and enter the following redirect URI:
     * If you are running the sample locally, use `http://localhost:50505/redirect`.
-    * If you are running the sample, use the endpoint provided by `azd up`: `https://<your-endpoint>.azurewebsites.net/redirect`.
+    * If you are running the sample on Azure, use the endpoint provided by `azd up`: `https://<your-endpoint>.azurewebsites.net/redirect`.
-    * If you are running the sample from codespaces, use the codespaces endpoint: `https://<your-codespace>-50505.app.github.dev/`
+    * If you are running the sample from Github Codespaces, use the Codespaces endpoint: `https://<your-codespace>-50505.app.github.dev/`
 * Select **Register** to create the application
 * In the app's registration screen, find the **Application (client) ID**.
   * Run the following `azd` command to save this ID: `azd env set AZURE_CLIENT_APP_ID <Application (client) ID>`.